code-423n4/2023-08-livepeer-findings/data/debo-G.md

 ## [G-01] Cache array length outside of loop
+Description
+Caching the array length outside a loop saves reading it on each iteration, as long as the array's length is not changed during the loop.
 ```txt
 2023-08-livepeer/contracts/bonding/BondingVotes.sol::316 => return bondingCheckpoints[_account].startRounds.length > 0;
 2023-08-livepeer/contracts/bonding/BondingVotes.sol::341 => } else if (upper < initializedRounds.length) {